zenangst/Fashion/README.md

 When you register/share your styles in the `Stylesheet` all the actual work is done by `Stylist` under the hood, so if you want more freedom it's possible to use `Stylist` class directly.
-You can create a new instance `Stylist()` or use the global var `Stylist.master` which is used in stylesheets.
+You can create a new instance `Stylist()` or use the global variable `Stylist.master` which is used in stylesheets.

 ```swift
 let stylist = Stylist()